Managing ScienceLogic Libraries

 • py_package (.tar format).
 A py_package is a tar file that contains Python packages and metadata files (name, version, description, etc.).
 The py_package format is typically used by more experienced developers to build complex solutions.
 ScienceLogic recommends using the py_package format because it is easier to test and maintain.

 • py_directory (.tar format).
-A py_directory is a tar file that includes Python files and is typically used by novice developers to share short code snippets between Dynamic Applications or SL1 stacks.
+A py_directory is a tar file that includes Python files and is typically used by novice developers to share short code snippets between Dynamic Applications or Skylar One stacks.
 This format does not let you manage items such as dependencies, version, or test, and is not recommended.

 • Dependencies.
 A comma-separated list of other ScienceLogic Libraries on which the selected library is dependent, if applicable.
 These additional libraries are included in the selected library's py_package.tar file.